 Many people prefer to stop counting, and they just use flaxseed oil regularly on their pasta, baked potatoes, salad.
 You could also add it to smoothies.
 It should be added after food is cooked, not heated directly during cooking as this damages the nutritional properties of the oil.

 You should also try and get omega-3 from your diet - seeds, nuts, fish and seafood all contain omega-3.

-Omega 3 supplements : rather than consuming fresh flaxseed oil, we are often asked if it is possible to take it as a supplement instead (ie in capsule form).
+Omega-3 supplements : rather than consuming fresh flaxseed oil, we are often asked if it is possible to take it as a supplement instead (i.e. in capsule form).
 However there are two issues with this.
-Firstly, the instability of omega 3, whether from fish oil or flaxseed oil, renders it hard to keep fresh in a plastic container on a shop shelf, probably for prolonged periods.
+Firstly, the instability of omega-3, whether from fish oil or flaxseed oil, renders it hard to keep fresh in a plastic container on a shop shelf, probably for prolonged periods.
 You can taste immediately if your bottled flaxseed oil has ‘gone off’ – it will be bitter and rancid – but you will miss this warning taste if it is contained within a capsule.
-Secondly, and assuming the capsules do contain fresh oil, you will find typically around 1000mg of oil per capsule – around 700mg of ALA (omega 3).
-A tablespoon of flax oil contains around 7,000mg of ALA.
+Secondly, and assuming the capsules do contain fresh oil, you will typically find around 1000mg of oil per capsule – around 700mg of ALA (omega-3).
+A tablespoon of flaxseed oil contains around 7,000mg of ALA.
 You would therefore have to take quite a few capsules to get the same amount of valuable omega 3 to match the quantity provided in 2-3 tablespoons (20-40ml) of flaxseed oil recommended on the OMS program.
 This can get quite expensive, as well as cumbersome.

 Why flaxseed over fish oil?

 Levels of omega-3 present in fish oil capsules are not always accurate.
 Fish oil capsules can be oxidized (therefore are rancid) and you wouldn't be aware unless you opened the capsule

 There are concerns about pollutants in oceans